r3trofitted/r3trofitted.github.io/_steel_vellum/3-meet-bruenor.md

   end
   ```

-Before writing the test, let's take a short break to clean up the code organization.
-Our new test
+Why put a placeholder and stop now?
+Because, before writing the test, I'd like us to take a short break and clean up the
-suite is about the `CharacterCreation` class, and ideally, we shouldn't need any other class to run it.
-By specifically
+code organization.
+Our new test suite is about the `CharacterCreation` class, and ideally, we shouldn't need any other
-requiring a `steel_vellum/character_creation` file, instead of loading the whole library or relying on an autoloader, we
+class to run it.
+By specifically requiring a `steel_vellum/character_creation` file, instead of loading the whole library
-ensure that dependencies will be obvious, should they arise – because we would then need to add new `require` directives.
+or relying on an autoloader, we ensure that dependencies will be obvious, should they arise – because we would then
-But for this to work, we need to actually move the `CharacterCreation` class definition to its own file.
+need to add new `require` directives.
+But for this to work, we need to actually move the `CharacterCreation` class
+definition to its own file.

   ```ruby?caption=lib/steel_vellum/character_creation.rb
   module SteelVellum